I have a shocking confession: My husband and I grow about 700 lavender plants in five different species.

 With most of it — nothing.
 Cutting all the lavender would take one man (my husband) five to seven days, and with five and a half acres, he’s always busy.
 You probably know he created our stone circle…

 While the lavender is in bloom, he cuts bouquets (he uses a hand scythe) and gives them away to anyone who will take them.
-Next he cuts bundles of lavender and loads them into the tractor and hauls them up to the garage.
+We burn them in the stone circle.
+Because of the oils, lavender makes a great blaze!
+(Video here.)
+Finally, he cuts bundles of lavender and loads them into the tractor and hauls them up to the garage.

 There he hangs them in our garage to dry using the professional method of bent hangers on wooden slats placed over bicycle racks.
 Okay, maybe it’s not really professional, but it works and we had all the materials.

 (Interesting fact we discovered — lavender discourages rodents and other pests.
 No wonder medieval people valued it so much!)
 When the stems are dry, he shakes them out and harvests the buds.
 The red bowl contains about one dry batch … the bowl is our popcorn bowl and huge.

 He stores the buds.
 We put them in decorative boxes as gifts.
-He makes “Cape Charade” sachets for readers who come to my booksignings, to leave with booksellers to give away, and as a lagniappe to contest winners.
-I would love for you to join my mailing list for your chance to enter the contests and find out where and when I’ll be signing books.
+He makes sachets for readers who come to my booksignings, to leave with booksellers to give away, and as a lagniappe to contest winners.
+I would love for you to join my mailing list for your chance to enter the contests and find out how to get your own autographed copy of my newest suspense, POINT LAST SEEN.
 Want to find out more about my books?
-Click for my, “Books by Series and in Order,” page.
+Click for my “Books by Series,” page.